Shreyank64/Flutter-Notes/README.md

 <<<<<<< HEAD
-# untitled
+# Flutter Notes

-A new Flutter project.
+A Notes app built using Flutter and Firebase

 ## Getting Started